paulbarbu/blog/content/post/chain-link-systems.md

 Well, Mr. Bunau (the physics teacher) just made obvious something that everybody instinctively knows.
 I certainly knew this, but didn't put it into words and it was amazing for me at the time what a simple concept, how obvious, yet I didn't think to formulate it in to words.
 This is why words mean things, putting concepts into words helps other people better understand your thoughts.

-Since sixth grade I had many more moments such as the one described earlier, today it happened again while I was reading **Richard P. Rumelt**'s book: **Good Strategy Bad Strategy**.
+Since sixth grade I had many more moments such as the one described earlier, today it happened again while I was reading [Richard P. Rumelt's book: Good Strategy Bad Strategy](https://www.amazon.com/Good-Strategy-Bad-difference-matters/dp/1781256179).

 There's a chapter there named **Chain-link systems**.
 It briefly describes that in order to improve something, be it an entire company or even just a process, you'll have to improve the weakest link first.
 Obviously: the whole chain is as strong as its weakest link.
 Doesn't make sense to further improve the other, stronger, links, since the weak one will still fail first.